ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 The project lead has changed several times in its history. ::{ flag=US }:: [SapphireGhost](https://osu.ppy.sh/users/388602) took over the project lead in May 2012,[^charts-manager-sg] followed up by ::{ flag=US }:: [DeathXShinigami](https://osu.ppy.sh/users/49516) [^charts-manager-dxs] and ::{ flag=US }:: [Makar](https://osu.ppy.sh/users/686389).[^charts-manager-makar] ::{ flag=DE }:: [Loctav](https://osu.ppy.sh/users/71366) and ::{ flag=DE }:: [OnosakiHito](https://osu.ppy.sh/users/290128) took over the project in December 2013.[^charts-manager-loctav]

-In January 2014, the charts browser has been added to the osu! client,[^charts-in-osu-14-jan] and in June 2014, several renown players were recruted into the [Chart Assembly Team](/wiki/Beatmap_Spotlights/Chart_Assembly_Team).[^charts-cat-recruitment-14-jun] In March 2015 the project changed from its original design of nominate and vote into having renown community members single-handedly select a roster of beatmap sets they recommend.[^charts-curated-15-mar] In September 2016, the selection system has been mostly reverted[^charts-reverted-16-sep] and put the [Quality Assurance Team](/wiki/Modding/Quality_Assurance_Team) in charge of selecting the most noteworthy beatmaps.
+In January 2014, the charts browser was added to the osu! client,[^charts-in-osu-14-jan] and in June 2014, several renown players were recruited into the [Chart Assembly Team](/wiki/Beatmap_Spotlights/Chart_Assembly_Team).[^charts-cat-recruitment-14-jun] In March 2015 the project changed from its original design of nominate and vote into having renown community members single-handedly select a roster of beatmap sets they recommend.[^charts-curated-15-mar] In September 2016, the selection system has been mostly reverted[^charts-reverted-16-sep] and put the [Quality Assurance Team](/wiki/Modding/Quality_Assurance_Team) in charge of selecting the most noteworthy beatmaps.

 Renamed to Beatmap Spotlights in March 2017,[^charts-renamed-into-spotlights] the system itself stayed mostly consistent while adding additional rewards like medals and enhancing the presentation of the Beatmap Spotlights furtherly.
 During an internal overhaul of the Quality Assurance Team, the responsibility for the project has been reassigned to ::{ flag=HU }:: [Kurokami](https://osu.ppy.sh/users/260933) and re-implemented a community-based selection team.
 In November 2018, the frequency of the Spotlights have been changed to a seasonal release cycle.[^spotlights-seasonal] In March 2020, ::{ flag=DE }:: [Loctav](https://osu.ppy.sh/users/71366) rejoined the project lead together with Kurokami, both reworking it into a new shape and assembling a new team of osu! curators.[^spotlights-reworked-20-june]